 Time: 3 hours

 The journey to the village was beautiful.
 The view of the Pawna dam, Kathingad and valleys are breath-taking.
 Tikona fort means triangle fort, it was ruled by the Silhara dynasty during the Maratha region.
 The trek is very simple and best for the beginners.
-You can easily reach the top within an hour plus descent is quite easy and fast.
+You can easily reach the top within an hour.

 Trek: Tikona Fort